 In conclusion, Bluff City Law certainly piques my interest.
 I’m not much for a law drama, but this one seems like something I could become attached to.
 It’s early days, which means I hesitate to say one way or another, but these early episodes (at this point, I’ve seen four) are solid; this one reminds me, somehow, of the short-lived Reckless, which I recently binged.
 It has more of a romantic component, but something about it (perhaps the Southern setting?) reminds me of this new NBC drama.
 Either way, I’m curious as to what this might evolve into.

-(This post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
+(Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
+Thank you to anyone who makes a purchase through these links.
 Read the disclosure page for details.)‘Bluff City Law’ Pilot: Family Tension Is The Best Defense.
 Review of the NBC 2019 show, '#BluffCityLaw' with Jimmy Smits. #TVShow #BluffCityLawNBC Click To Tweet

 CONTENT: There’s some minor profanity, lots of thematic elements (and “hot topics” social issues), discussion of an affair, and likely in future episodes, there may be some sexual content.
 For now, the episodes are TV-PG or -14, depending on the subject.